caravagnalab/revolver/README.md

 [Caravagna et al; PMID:
 30171232](https://www.ncbi.nlm.nih.gov/pubmed/30171232) to determine
-trajectories of repeated evolution from multi-region sequencing data of human cancers.

-The package implements functions to process data from large cohorts, and determine different types of phylogenetic trees from the input data of each sequenced patients.
-The package provides also several functions to plot the data, and determine clusters of tumours that share repeated trajectories; this provides a method to stratify cancer patients for the way their tumour evolve, reconciling tumour heterogeneity both between and within patients.
+trajectories of repeated evolution from multi-region sequencing data of human cancers.The package implements functions to process data from large cohorts, and determine different types of phylogenetic trees from the input data of each input patients.
+The package provides also several functions to plot the data and determine clusters of patients that share repeated evolutionary trajectories; this provides a method to stratify cancer patients for the way their tumour evolve, reconciling tumour heterogeneity both between and within patients.

 #### Citation